 There are many sewers that have used finger pin cushions in the past and present.
 These are highly practical for those doing intricate work and will find using the finger pin cushion easier than the wrist version.

 This can apply to anyone doing bead work, hand patchwork or general sewing.
 These are of course smaller and don’t hold as much in terms of pins as the surface area is smaller but still worth trying.
-They are handy as it is always on your finger ready to be used.

 Many dressmakers and tailors use these as they are easy to wear and use.
 There is nothing more frustrating about fitting a dress or bodice on a model or mannequin and your time is spent trying to fiddle with a pin cushion.

 Using a wrist pin cushion takes away the stress, struggling with a normal pin cushion and messy work.
 These are super easy to use and can save a lot of time and faffing.
-These can be used for fittings or for every day use as you work, having it on your wrist as you move around is very helpful.

 On A Jar